RuraMuchenga/RuraMuchenga/README.md

 ## Hi there!
 Im Ruramai Muchenga👋

 Welcome to my GitHub profile!
-I'm a software developer based in Dubai, UAE.
+I'm a software developer.
 I love two things in my life: Coding and Working out in the gym.
 When I am not coding then im in the gym and vice versa.

 ## 🔧 Skills
 - Languages & Frameworks: ReactJS, SolidJS, JavaScript, Typescript, Python, C, C#, Dart, Flutter, Node.js, CSS, HTML5